The Best Marinade for Chicken Drumsticks

 Step 2: Marinate the Chicken

-Pull the chicken from the fridge about 20–30 minutes before you plan to grill.
-Starting with cold chicken straight from the fridge means the outside can overcook before the inside reaches temperature.
+Take the chicken out of the fridge about 20-30 minutes before you plan to grill it.
+Starting with cold chicken from the fridge makes it so the outside overcooks before the inside reaches temperature.
+Letting it rest at room temperature for a bit helps the chicken cook more evenly from edge to center.

 Step 3: Prep the Grill